thoughtworksarts/thoughtworksarts.github.io/app/_people/rashin-fahandej.markdown

 participation : Resident
 season        : Summer 2019
 teaser        :
-   <p>Rashin Fahandej is an Iranian-American multimedia artist and filmmaker.
-Her projects center on marginalized voices, and the role of media, technology, and public collaboration in generating social change.</p>
+   <p>Rashin Fahandej is an Iranian-American multimedia artist, independent filmmaker and assistant professor of emerging and interactive media at Emerson College.</p>
-   <p>Rashin is a research fellow at MIT Open Documentary Lab and the 2019 Mass Cultural Council Artist Fellow, a 2018 Public Art Resident at Boston Center for the Arts and a recipient of the Audrey Foster Prize.</p>
+   <p>A proponent of “Art as Ecosystem,” she defines her projects as “Poetic Cyber Movement for Social Justice,” where art mobilizes a plethora of voices by creating connections between public places and virtual spaces.</p>

 links:
  - icon    : "fa-globe-americas"